• Home

 DIE WELL DINNER - WHat it is and how it works

-At a Die Well Dinner (or lunch, or hor dourves, or no food at all) I will join your gathered group and will provide information and guidance on creating an end of life plan, discuss the importance of legacy work, review funeral and body disposition options, answer questions, and so much more!
+At a Die Well Dinner (or lunch, or hor dourves, or no food at all) I will join your gathered group and will provide information and guidance on creating an end-of-life plan, discuss the importance of legacy work, review funeral and body disposition options, answer questions, and so much more!

 Choose from any of the topics/films listed below as the "theme" for your Die Well Dinner.
-Can't decide? schedule multiple events!
+Can't decide?
+Schedule multiple events!

 Contact me for more information, scheduling, and pricing.
 (It's affordable and worthwhile!)

-And yes, I will bring skull cakelets!
+(And yes, I will bring skull cakelets!)

 Learn More or Schedule Event